ganesh-legend/Ingress-With-TLS-Guide/README.md

 ## Notes:
 1) Don't try it on **local machine**.
 You will waste your time by putting your efforts.
 Local machine has **private IP** and you will not get certificate against private IP.
 2) Here we are using **kind k8s cluster** and it also has private IP like **minikube k8s cluster** but kind supports **port-forwarding to Host(EC2 instance)** by passing **config file** while creating kind cluster which minikube doesn't do.
 So, we can use Host public IP as ingress IP.
 So, certificate will be issued to **domain name** when we map this IP in **Domain provider interface.**
+3) Make sure 80 and 443 port are available for your EC2 instance in security group.
-3) While following given steps, you should have patience.
+4) While following given steps, you should have patience.
 Take it carefully.

 #